jnduli/blog_jnduli.co.ke/content/postgresql_comment_system_with_recursive_ctes.rst

         UNION ALL
         -- recursive part --
         select b, a + b from fib
-    ) SELECT a from fib limit 20
+    ) SELECT a from fib limit 20;

 Here's how this would work:

 1. There are three tables, intermediate, working and result table.
 The non-recursive part is first calculated, setting the working and result table to values (0, 1)
-2. The recursive part of the query `select b, a + b from fib` is run on the first try.
-Fib here is the working table, with contains (0, 1).
+2. The recursive part of the query `select b, a + b from fib` is then run on. `fib` here is the working table, which contains (0, 1).
 This sets the intermediate table to (1, 1).
-This is appended to the result table, and replaces the working table.
+This gets appended to the result table, and replaces the working table.
-3. In the third run, the working table is (1, 1), with ends up with (1,
+3. In the next run, the working table is (1, 1), resulting in (1, 2) in
-   2) as the result and so on.
+   the intermediate table, which gets appended to the result table, and replaces the working table.
+This goes on and on.
 4. The recursion should stop when the intermediate table is empty but since fibonacci is infinite this does not happen.
 Adding a where clause to the recursive part would cause this to occur.
 For example: